Boardwalk + Trails Guide

 Use the boardwalk to orient yourself, then step off into a longer trail or save your bigger energy for a paddling day on Cedar Creek.

 It is the smartest first move because it gives you the signature scenery with less weather, mud, and stamina risk.
-A lot of visitors think they need to skip it to earn the park.
-They do not.
+Check water levels, bring bug spray, and keep Columbia lunch as the easy reset.

 Golden light on forest trails in Congaree

-Longer trails only help if the day wants them
+Longer trails only help when the day has room for them

 When the weather is kind and the group is moving well, a longer trail layer makes sense.
 When the park feels hot, buggy, or flooded, the better call is often to quit while the experience is still good.